andreallinas/BookSalesAnalysis/README.md

 ## Asking Questions
 - Which titles/genres bring in the most revenue?
-- What is the relationship between sale price and units sold or gross sales
+- What is the relationship between sale price and units sold or gross sales?
 - Does author ratings correlate with gross sales or units sold?

 ## Analysis